Skip to main content

 Cons of neem oil

 One major drawback is that neem oil is a relatively indirect way of tackling pests, so it works more slowly than an insecticide that takes pests head on.
 As we’ve mentioned before, this natural pesticide can actually damage your plant if you’re not careful, so avoid spritzing it on plants that are overwatered, underwatered, or otherwise weak.
-When it comes to safety, there’s also the matter that in large quantities, neem oil can irritate the eyes, skin, and stomach, so it’s a good rule of thumb to keep it away from your kids and pets.
+When it comes to safety, there’s also the matter that in large quantities, neem oil can irritate the eyes, skin, and stomach.
+It’s a good rule of thumb to keep it away from your kids and pets out of an abundance of caution.

 Stacey Nguyen